 “Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry”

 These are the things we must put off.
 Paul goes on, urging them to rid themselves of anger, rage, malice, slander and filthy language (Colossians 3:8, NIV).
 Two thousand years later, these are the same patterns we find ourselves in.

-It’s challenging to put off not just our actions, but also the deeper thoughts and beliefs that give rise to these sinful acts and habits.
-Some things must end.
+It’s challenging to put off not just our actions but also the deeper thoughts and beliefs that give rise to these sinful acts and habits.
+But these things must end.

 Our motivation for putting off the “old” things and putting on our new identity comes from recognizing who we truly are.
 We are chosen people, holy, and dearly loved (Colossians 3:12, NIV).
 These are just a few of our new ‘names.’